dtrckd/pymake/Readme.md

 This code is in a living development stage and yet unstable.

 ### Features
-* Experience design specification by simple grammar.
+* Specification of design of experimentations with simple grammar,
-* support experience rules filtering
+* commandline toolkit for quick design and experience testing,
-* commandline toolkit for quick design and experience testing
+* Support experience rules filtering,
-* browse design and test several models and corpus find in the literrature
+* browse, design and test several models and corpus find in the literrature.
 Ongoing development :
-* A database to share (push/fetch/search) Design of experimentation.
+* A database to share (push/fetch/search) Design of experimentations,
-* Better specification of the formal grammar of design of experimentation.
+* Better specification of the formal grammar of design of experimentation,
 * Better documentation.

 ### Install